Raymond-CL/Fortran-examples/README.md

 The example is a few helper classes (modules) that will assist in a future program that I'm designing
 - the `fourmom` module creates a data type that work with Lorentz 4-momentums
-- the `histogram` module allows users to work with histogram book-keeping The above help classes are all useful in cross-section calculations of high energy particle scatterings
+- the `histogram` module allows users to work with histogram book-keeping The above help classes are useful in cross-section calculations of high energy particle scatterings

-*Aug 2022*